njm94/innate-behaviors/README.md

-# meso2p
+# grooming

-This repo contains code for collecting and analyzing data obtained with the Diesel2p
+This repo contains code for collecting and analyzing data from the grooming project